Commandserver/FiveM-Dashboard-Bot/README.md

 ## Running

-Its recommended running this Bot on an external server with systemd.
+Its recommended running this Bot on an external server with systemctl.
 The systemd (.service) file could look like this:

 ```ini